verdaux/BookNotes/Phrases/Insults.md

 - [ ] You look like a visible fart
 - [ ] I'm sure you belive that's true
 - [ ] Bless your heart
+- [ ] Everyone who fails as a (role: father/ engineer) says that to me